mpv-player/mpv/DOCS/man/input.rst

 ``nonrepeatable``
     For some commands, keeping a key pressed runs the command repeatedly.
     This prefix forces disabling key repeat in any case.
+``nonscalable``
+    When some commands (e.g. ``add``) are bound to scalable keys associated to a high-precision input device like a touchpad (e.g. ``WHEEL_UP``), the value specified in the command is scaled to smaller steps based on the high resolution input data if available.
+    This prefix forces disabling this behavior, so the value is always changed in the discrete unit specified in the key binding.
 ``async``
     Allow asynchronous execution (if possible).
 Note that only a few commands will support this (usually this is explicitly documented).
 Some commands